BjornMelin/prompt-atlas/CONTRIBUTING.md

-# Contributing to AI-Powered Development Prompts
+# Contributing to PromptAtlas

-First off, thank you for considering contributing to AIPD!
+First off, thank you for considering contributing to PromptAtlas!
 It's people like you that make this resource valuable for the development community.

 ## 🤝 Ways to Contribute

 1. **Add New Prompts**

-   - Follow the existing template structure
+   - Follow the standardized template structure
-   - Include clear examples
+   - Place in the appropriate domain or language directory
-   - Add appropriate documentation
+   - Include clear examples and parameters
    - Ensure proper categorization

 2. **Improve Existing Prompts**

-   - Enhance clarity
+   - Enhance clarity and specificity
-   - Add missing scenarios
+   - Add missing use cases or scenarios
    - Update with new best practices
    - Fix errors or outdated information

 3. **Documentation**

-   - Improve existing documentation
+   - Improve existing guides
    - Add new examples
    - Create tutorials
    - Translate content